 2.)
 Add Some Wall Art

-I wanted to add something to the wall, so I grabbed a couple frames we already had, painted the backing with chalkboard paint, and cut out the “Wash” and “Brush” symbols and words with my Cricut.
+I wanted to add something to the wall, so I grabbed a couple frames we already had (similar frames can be found here), painted the backing with chalkboard paint, and cut out the “Wash” and “Brush” symbols and words with my Cricut.
 Wall art done.
 For free.

 3.)
 New Toilet Paper Holder